 To prevent any unwanted food poisoning, always feed your dog fresh and cooked meat.
-The only downside to fresh meat over processed meat like sausages, hotdogs, bacon, salami, and ham is the durability.
+The only downside to fresh meat over-processed meat like sausages, hotdogs, bacon, salami, and ham is its durability.

 Processed meat doesn’t spoil easily.
 But when it comes to providing the highest nutritional value with minimum side effects, fresh meat has no parallel.
 Here are some healthy fresh meat options for your precious pups:

 - Chicken is easy to digest and rich in protein.
 It is also available everywhere.
 To avoid risking salmonella, bake the chicken fully before feeding your canine friends.

 - Beef: Dogs love beef, all cuts of it.
 You can mince it or prepare it whole.
 Beef is one of the most common ingredients in dog food and you can feed it to your pooch daily.